pokealarm/pokealarm/docs/miscellaneous/patch-notes.md

   * `park_contains` restriction - restrict park to contain a regex match

 * **Raids**
+  * `monsters_exclude` restriction - list of monsters to ignore, by id or name
   * `gym_name_excludes` restriction - restrict gym_name to not contain
     a matching regex
   * `sponsored` restriction - restrict sponsor_id to be zero or not